 Caacupe – a countryside living close to amenities

-Caacupe is located in a low range of hills approximately 50km from Asunción and is the religious centre of the country.
+Caacupe is located in a low range of hills approximately 50km from Asunción and is the religious center of the country.

-Once the festival is over and the crowds disperse Caacupe soon returns once more to being a quiet place.
-Having though to deal with visitors in such numbers the town has acquired an infrastructure far superior to what might otherwise be expected in a small country town.
+Once the festival is over and the crowds disperse, Caacupe soon returns once more to being a quiet place.
+Having to deal with visitors in such numbers, the town has acquired an infrastructure far superior to what might otherwise be expected in a small country town.

 The town has wide clean streets, large plazas and by far the best shopping options in the area.
 The gift shops contain much the same as can be found in Asunción but at a far lower cost.

-Caacupe with its countryside, playgrounds and ice crème parlours would provide the perfect safe and healthy environment for any family with children.
-The only issue would be education for although there are good private schools in the area, they do unsurprisingly teach in Spanish.
+Caacupe, with its countryside, playgrounds, and ice crème parlors, would provide the perfect safe and healthy environment for any family with children.
+The only issue would be education, for although there are good private schools in the area, they do unsurprisingly teach in Spanish.

 San Bernardino – modern lakeside living

-It is the place for the well off from Asunción to decamp for the summer to enjoy its beaches and entertainments.
-Situated just 50km from Asunción it is within easy reach of the capital.
+It is the place for the well-off from Asunción to decamp for the summer to enjoy its beaches and entertainment.
+Situated just 50km from Asunción, it is within easy reach of the capital.

-The recent redevelopment of Encarnacion has drawn some of the holidaymakers elsewhere, but San Bernardino is still a crowded and lively place on a hot summer weekend.
+The recent redevelopment of Encarnacion has drawn some holidaymakers elsewhere, but San Bernardino is still a crowded and lively place on a hot summer weekend.

 Tourism is the main driver of the economy in San Bernardino.
-Hotels, restaurants, nightclubs and bars are plentiful and on the whole on a par with those found elsewhere in the world due the income visitors bring to the town.
+Hotels, restaurants, nightclubs, and bars are plentiful and, on the whole, on par with those found elsewhere in the world due to the income visitors bring to the town.

 The long sandy beaches, of the kind expected in an oceanfront resort, line the shore of Lake Ypacarai – the largest lake in the country.
-Every house and hotel has its pool, for as tempting as the lake waters may look, the lake has many inlets and no outlets which causes pollution to build up as the sun evaporates the water.
+Every house and hotel has its pool, for as tempting as the lake waters may look, the lake has many inlets and no outlets, which cause pollution to build up as the sun evaporates the water.

 The town is not Paraguayan but was instead set up as a German colony in the late 19th century.
 It has remained very much a German town at heart right down to the present day.
 There are a number of good German restaurants and bakeries to be found in town serving solidly European fare.

-Being built upon a German colony the town retains a large expat community which is largely German in nature.
+Being built upon a German colony, the town retains a large expat community that is largely German in nature.

 Piribebuy – a peaceful no-stress life near nature

-The small town of Piribebuy is located in hill country approximately 80km from Asunción.
+The small town of Piribebuy is located in a hill country approximately 80km from Asunción.

-The unspoilt countryside that surrounds it and its ease of access to Asunción make it a popular spot for those wishing to escape the busy streets of Asunción.
+The unspoiled countryside that surrounds it and its ease of access to Asunción make it a popular spot for those wishing to escape the busy streets of Asunción.

-The many streams flow close still to their highland sources and so run clear and untainted by pollution.
-In many places they have been incorporated into country parks for bathing on a hot day.
+The many streams flow close still to their highland sources, and so run clear and untainted by pollution.
+In many places, they have been incorporated into country parks for bathing on hot days.

-A few of these parks such as Chololo and Pinamar have become large holiday parks with restaurants and accommodation, most though are small and family owned.
+A few of these parks, such as Chololo and Pinamar, have become large holiday parks with restaurants and accommodation, most though small and family-owned.

 The clean highland air and the scattered population make Piribebuy a very relaxing place to live.

-The town itself sits at the centre of the district and in addition to its delights for tourist, Piribebuy is also known nationwide for its beautiful colonial-era buildings.
+The town itself sits at the center of the district, and in addition to its delights for tourists, Piribebuy is also known nationwide for its beautiful colonial-era buildings.

 Piribebuy is a quiet country town serving in its relaxed manner the surrounding countryside and the summer visitors.

-In the green spaces around Piribebuy an expat community has grown, drawn by the atmosphere of the town.
+In the green spaces around Piribebuy, an expat community has grown, drawn by the atmosphere of the town.
 It is still not large in number and remains scattered.
-There are no expat groups as such but the Swiss resutrant on the edge of town acts as a focal point.
+There are no expat groups as such, but the Swiss restaurant on the edge of town acts as a focal point.